 We aim to deliver as near to ‘business as usual’ services as possible during this outbreak.
 We have tested preparations for office closures, production limitations and critical service disruptions.

-Should we need to restrict access to our offices, we have secure remote connections to our business systems: allowing staff to work-from-home.
+Should we need to restrict access to our offices, we have secure remote connections to our business systems: allowing staff to work from home.
 Phone lines can also divert to avoid disruption to inbound call handling.

-To reduce the risk of infection we have restricted travel and meetings.
-Travel to, from or through COVID-19 affected countries is suspended.
+To reduce the risk of infection, we have restricted travel and meetings.
+Travel to, from or through COVID-19-affected countries is suspended.
 Non-essential UK travel is under review.
-People returning from any country affected by COVID-19, must self-isolate for at least 14 days.
+People returning from any country affected by COVID-19 must self-isolate for at least 14 days.

-Face-to-face meetings are, where practical taking place using video or telephone conference channels.
+Face-to-face meetings are, where practical, taking place using video or telephone conference channels.

 Restrictions in our production centre now stop access by non-essential visitors and suppliers.

-Should production personnel be ill or unable to complete their duties, we have extra staff cross-trained to operate equipment and to complete customer orders.
+Should production personnel be ill or unable to complete their duties, we have extra staff cross-trained to operate equipment and complete client orders.

 We are also monitoring raw material supplies.
-Where possible we have extra stocks: so production can continue should supply chains lengthen.
+Where possible, we have extra stocks: so production can continue: should supply chains lengthen.